Reconstructing the unitary part of a noisy quantum channel: Application

 \subsection{Results: Two qubits}

-Figure~\ref{fig:Fid over T1} shows the gate error $1-F_G$ for the mixed-state, pure-state, and Choi reconstruction method versus the $T_1$ decay time for random two-qubit operations (top panel) as well as the CNOT gate (bottom panel).
+Figure~\ref{fig:Fid over T1} shows the reconstruction error $1-F_G$ for the mixed-state, pure-state, and Choi reconstruction method versus the $T_1$ decay time for random two-qubit operations (top panel) as well as the CNOT gate (bottom panel).
 It also shows the unitarity error $1-u(\chi)$ of the Choi matrix $\chi$ corresponding to the full dynamical map $\mathcal{D}(\cdot)$ according to Eq.~\eqref{eq:output dynmap}.
 Note that the dissipation strength $\gamma_1$ of the dynamical map increases from right to left on the x-axis due to $\gamma_1 = \frac{1}{T_1}$.
-Fig.~\ref{fig:Fid over T1} clearly demonstrates that the pure-state and mixed-state reconstruction methods can be employed for dynamics that are sufficiently close to unitary (see unitarity error, red graph).
-Even when the decay time $T_1$ is decreasing, i.e. dissipation strength is increasing, and the unitarity error of the underlying dynamical map becomes larger, the two methods are still able to approximately reconstruct the unitary part of the dynamical map for a wide range of dissipation strengths.
+Figure~\ref{fig:Fid over T1} clearly demonstrates that the pure-state and mixed-state reconstruction methods can be employed for dynamics that are sufficiently close to unitary, cf. the unitarity error (red line).
+Even when the decay time $T_1$ decreases, i.e. the dissipation strength increases, and the unitarity error of the dynamical map becomes larger, the two methods are able to approximately reconstruct the unitary part of the dynamical map for a wide range of dissipation strengths.